 Tax codes mean that employers know how much personal allowance to give to an employee and how much income tax to deduct from their income above the tax-free amount.

 There are three different income tax rates above the personal allowance – the basic rate (20%), higher rate (40%) and additional rate (45%).

-3. How Does HMRC Work Out a Tax Code
+How Does HMRC Work Out a Tax Code?

-HMRC uses the information it has on an individual to decide which tax code they should be on.
+HMRC uses the information it has on its records about an individual to decide which tax code they should be on.
 They take three steps to work this out:

-- HMRC works out how much personal allowance an individual is entitled to (common adjustments are made for marriage allowance and blind person allowance);
+- HMRC works out how much personal allowance an individual is entitled to, adding adjustments for marriage allowance and blind person allowance;

-- HMRC then deducts income you receive (that they know about) which you have not paid tax on from your personal allowance.
-Such as bank interest or taxable benefits in kind like medical insurance;
+- HMRC then deducts income received (that they know about), for which no tax has been paid, for example, bank interest or benefits in kind like medical insurance;

 - Once deducted, the last digit in the tax-free amount is removed and replaced with a letter.

 HMRC Tax Code Letters